0cjs/sedoc/git/win.md

 configuration.
 That configuration key is multivalue (each helper is tried in turn) and thus cannot be overridden; you need to remove it from the system gitconfig or, possibly, setting `$GIT_CONFIG_NOSYSTEM`.
+For manual setting:

+    git config -g credential.helper manager

-Git Credential Manager for Windows will store the credentials in the Windows Credential Manager, accessible from the top level of the Control Panel.
-This isn't particularly secure; you can get the cleartext of a password stored there by sending a request to it using the [git-credential] protocol, e.g.,
+Git Credential Manager for Windows will store the credentials in the Windows Credential Manager, accessible from "Control Panel » User Accounts Credential Manager."
+The "Windows Credentials" section will have "Generic Credentials" list which will include the HTTP URLs prefixed with `git:`, e.g., `git:https://git@git.mydomain.com/`.
+If you have an incorrect credential in the manager, you can replace it or delete it here.

+This isn't particularly secure; you can get the cleartext of a password (and the username) stored there by sending a request to it using the [git-credential] protocol, e.g.,

     echo "protocol=https
     host=git.mycompany.com